University of North Carolina at Chapel Hill student housing: Kenan Community

 Alderman residence hall, built in 1937, is located on Raleigh St. Alderman is co-ed and hosts about 100 residents on three floors.
-Alderman is corridor style with hallway bathrooms with three floors, two stairwells and an elevator.
-Alderman has study rooms, a kitchen with an ice machine, a laundry room, TV room, lounges, vending machines and a parlor on the first floor.
-The building is equipped with smoke detectors, alarms, a sprinkler system, and central air-conditioning.

 Alderman residence hall is named after Edwin A. Alderman (1861–1931), a graduate of the class of 1882.
 Alderman was president of the university from 1896 to 1900 and was known for his reputation as a public education reformer.
 In 1890 he accepted the presidency of Tulane and completed his career as president of the University of Virginia.